Gabbar Singh (film): Release

-Gabbar Singh was initially planned to be released on Sankranthi.
-The film was supposed to release on 27 April but was eventually released worldwide on 11 May 2012.
 The film was released worldwide in around 2500 theaters.
 Central Board of Film Certification passed the film with an 'U/A' certificate.
 British Board of Film Classification passed the film with a '15' rating due to strong violence.

-Bluesky Cinemas acquired the entire overseas theatrical distribution rights.
-TGM acquired the distribution rights for Gulf.
-Leo Entertainment, purchased the complete UK and Europe theatrical rights of the film.
-Elixir Entertainment bought theatrical rights for New Zealand and Australia.

 Legal issues

-AP Police Officers Association were upset with the way the police has been portrayed in the film.
 KV Chalapathi Rao, State President of AP Police Officers Association said, "The red towel which Pawan Kalyan wears in one of the movie stills is the point of contention.
 We see municipality workers in such attire generally and it is derogatory to show a police officer in such light".